-11 Although there were, indeed, no significant outbreaks reported by the CDC in the first two weeks of March, there has been an uptick in the weeks following, with a handful of higher significance outbreaks emerged in egg-laying flocks, including 1.3 million birds on a farm in Indiana (March 18th), 400,000 at an Iowa facility (March 17th), 293,000 in Ohio (April 14th), and 700,000 in South Dakota (April 30th).
+11 Although there were, indeed, no significant outbreaks reported by the CDC in the first two weeks of March, there has been an uptick in the weeks following, with a handful of higher significance outbreaks emerged in egg-laying flocks, including 1.3 million birds on a farm in Indiana (March 18th), 400,000 at an lowa facility (March 17th), 293,000 in Ohio (April 14th), and 700,000 in South Dakota (April 30th).
 It is yet to be seen whether these outbreaks signal a broader trend in case increases across the industry.
+CDC, "USDA Reported H5N1 Bird Flu Detections in Poultry," updated April 25, 2025.

-farm-level prices (the prices producers receive for eggs before wholesale processing and distribution) will rise by an average of 54.6 percent.
-This projection comes with a large margin of error (32.6 percent to 82.7 percent), and the real farm-level price is likely to reflect the state of the H5N1 outbreak-higher if the outbreak continues unchecked and lower if some efforts to contain the virus succeed.
-Even if prices are down in the coming months, the trend in infections that accompany wild bird migration means that prices will likely spike again in the fall if significant progress is not made to curb the spread of the virus in the meantime.
+54.6 percent.12 This projection comes with a large margin of error (32.6 percent to 82.7 percent), and the real farm-level price is likely to reflect the state of the H5N1 outbreak-higher if the outbreak continues unchecked and lower if some efforts to contain the virus succeed.13 Even if prices are down in the coming months, the trend in infections that accompany wild bird migration means that prices will likely spike again in the fall if significant progress is not made to curb the spread of the virus in the meantime.